hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 # Introduction

-The DARPA-funded project Automated Implementation of Secure Silicon (AISS) is aimed at making scalable on-chip security pervasive.
+The DARPA-funded project Automatic Implementation of Secure Silicon (AISS) is aimed at making scalable on-chip security pervasive.
 The objective is to develop ways to automate the process of adding security into integrated circuits.